robertthewolf/uncharted/src/pages/packages/senseofadventure.md

     from Travel Guarantee Fund (Rejsegarantifonden)
   - Cancellation
 ---
-What is not included in the price:
+## What is not included in the price?

 •	Transport to the starting point of the tour, Cluj–Napoca t/r